 The first Basic Treatment is also included at no charge.
 Additional basic treatments are $26.
 Common examples include injections, ear wax removal, or nebulizer treatments.

 More complex services are an additional $50.
-Examples of complex services include stitches, abscess care, and X-rays (available in Grand Junction.)
+Examples of complex services include stitches and abscess care.

 Urgent Care Services